CUDA is a team of experts both trained and experienced in usability principles and methods.

-As CUDA’s lab manager, Xiaolu is responsible for managing CUDA projects, coordinating collaborative research, conducting usability and accessibility evaluations, writing technical reports, developing surveys, and analyzing data from evaluations and surveys.
+As CUDA’s lab manager, Kyle is responsible for managing CUDA projects, coordinating collaborative research, conducting usability and accessibility evaluations, writing technical reports, developing surveys, and analyzing data from evaluations and surveys.

-Xiaolu has a Bachelor of Science degree in Psychological Science from Purdue University and is a second year Master of Science Student in Human Factors Psychology at California State University, Long Beach.
+Kyle has a Bachelor of Arts degree in Cognitive Science from the University of Southern California and is a second year Master of Science Student in Human Factors Psychology at California State University, Long Beach.

 Donald Strand, Information Technology Specialist